theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 ## Phase 1: Repaginate

 We will use the accompanying file `repaginate.tex`{.markdown}.
-We start with the scanned pdf's that need repagination in the same directory as `repaginate.tex`{.markdown}.
-We then make any necessary changes to the `repaginate.tex`{.markdown} file.
+We start with the scanned pdfs that need repagination in a dedicated `sources` directory.
+We then make any necessary changes to the `repaginate.tex`{.markdown} file and typeset it.

-If the original file is Beck's translation of the *Hymns on the Nativity* with the filename `hdn-ocr-optimized.pdf`{.markdown}, then we first examine the scan to determine the absolute page numbers of each section requiring distinct pagination:
+In our example, the original file is Beck's translation of the *Hymns on the Nativity* with the filename `hdn-ocr-optimized.pdf`{.markdown}.
+We first examine the scan to determine the absolute page numbers of each section requiring distinct pagination:

 - 1-14 should be numbered i-xiv
 - 15-end should be numbered 15-226